 Step 2: Start dusting the hard-to-reach areas first

 The most important rule to follow while dusting your bedroom is Top to bottom; left to right.

 Clean the ceiling fan and light fixtures first.
 Use a bendable duster for maximum access.
 It comes in handy for high and hard-to-reach places.
 Plus, you can easily throw it in the washing machine after you’re done.

 To properly get into corners, mouldings and cobwebs simply flip a sock inside out, put it on the broomstick, and tie it with an elastic band.

-For tough spots, you can use this guide on the most common carpet stains and how to remove them.
+Vacuum your carpets and rugs, you can use a carpet deodorizing powder to make your room smell fresh.
+After that, treat any stains.
+For tough spots, you can use this guide on the most common stubborn carpet stains and how to remove them.

 Sometimes, vacuuming is just not enough and no matter how much you rub, some stains just won’t come off.
 You can save your frustration by hiring a professional carpet cleaning company to finish this tedious task for you.